andrewdempsey2018/Indie-Games-Flaunt/README.md

 # Indie Games Flaunt #

+Indie Games Flaunt is a website developed with two main purposes:

-A website where indie game developers can share their games.
+1. To provide a central location where indie game developers can share their games.
+2. To provide a central location where indie game fans and casual gamers can find the latest indie games as well as older releases.

 ## Terms ##